 You can visit AnnualCreditReport.com to pull a free copy of your three credit reports.
 But to view your FICO scores, you’ll likely have to cough up some cash.
 An alternative is a site like Credit Karma, which provides non-FICO TransUnion scores for free.

 And if you’ve recently been denied credit or gotten an unfavorable interest rate, you’re also legally entitled to a free credit score.
 Some financial institutions also provide them to customers.
+You can also get financial guidance through support from a Couples Money Management Coach.

 Does your credit score need a boost?